Bonner Bolton Says He’s ‘100 Percent Single,’ Denies Dating ‘DWTS’ Pro Sharna

 “Look, we have a lot of chemistry and we have a lot of fun, but first and foremost we are trying to do a really great job in this competition.
 I want Bonner to be around until the end and I want to take this man to the finale.
 That is our priority.
 Everyone is making a lot of our really obvious chemistry.”

-While they have been dogged with dating rumors, Bonner told TMZ he treats Sharna like a lady both on and off the dance floor.
+While they have been dogged with dating rumors, Bonner told TMZhe treats Sharna like a lady both on and off the dance floor.

 Take a look at the video below to see Bonner Bolton talking about his chemistry with his Dancing With the Stars partner.